 Nature can help manage our moods and emotions.
 Regulating emotions is a very important and almost constant function of human life.
 It helps us respond to and deal with everyday demands in an appropriate way.
 The ability to keep our emotions regulated is important for well-being.
 Through helping balance our moods, nature helps maintain positive emotions, brings greater resilience and is even linked to enhanced immune function.
 Let nearby nature bring joy and calm to help manage your emotions.

 We know social relationships are really important for wellbeing, so clearly social distancing presents a challenge to keeping well.
 As social animals we’re also part of the wider natural world.
 Research has found that nearby nature can help us feel connected – nature can offer socially isolated people an alternative way of feeling connected, buffering the effect of low social connectedness.
+Further, nature connectedness has been found to predict well-being over and above how generally connected people feel to family and friends – close relationship with nature can really help.
 So when noticing nature, find a friend nearby, be it the local birds, a favoured tree or squirrels in the park.
 Perhaps take some action to encourage wildlife closer to your home – provide food for birds and wildlife or grow some bee friendly plants if you can.

 Interestingly, those who notice the beauty of nature tend to demonstrate more pro-social and helping behaviours to others – another helpful benefit – but also, to let nature lend a hand: